2025 Updates

 The operating budget delivers 70 services to Edmontonians, including maintaining the roads and public transit that move people; police, bylaw and fire rescue services to keep people safe; and attractions, leisure activities, parks and social programs that make Edmonton a great place.

-On April 22, 2025, Council approved a 5.7% municipal property tax levy increase for 2025.
-This will affect property owners differently, depending how their property’s assessed value compares to the overall housing market.
-A typical household with a 2025 assessment of $465,500, will pay $296 per month to help fund those services.
+On December 4, 2025, Council approved a 6.9% municipal property tax levy increase for 2026.
+This affects property owners differently, depending how their property’s assessed value compares to the overall housing market.
+For homeowners this means $816 more in property taxes for every $100,000 of assessed value.
+This is an increase of $53 compared to last year.

 What is the annual property tax increase?